codeout/inet-henge/README.md

   ]
 ```

-:point_up: This will render metadata on the both ends of links.
+:point_up: This will render metadata on both ends of links.

 ### Labels